sharankan-c/gap-up-short-backtester/README.md

 ## Systematic Backtesting: Shorting Extreme Overnight Gap-Ups

-### 1. Methodology & Data Collection
+1. Methodology & Data Collection
 The core objective of this backtest was to determine whether extreme overnight gap-ups serve as a statistically viable short setup within the recent market regime.
-To isolate a potential edge, US equities listed on the NASDAQ and NYSE were tracked over a six-month period, focusing exclusively on high-momentum catalysts where a stock opened significantly higher than its prior day's close.
+To isolate a potential edge, the strategy was evaluated against a 2-year historical data horizon encompassing the entire universe of US equities listed on the NASDAQ and NYSE, rather than a restricted set of pre-selected tickers.
+This comprehensive approach ensured that any high-momentum catalyst—where a stock opened significantly higher than its prior day's close—was captured, eliminating selection bias and providing a robust statistical baseline for the setup.

 The infrastructure was built using a three-step pipeline:
 * **Data Ingestion:** Automated extraction of daily historical screener data directly from FinViz via a Python script to capture all equities hitting the target gap threshold.